Vernalhav/levada/README.md

 iOS              | No  | Untested   | Untested  | No
 Android          | Untested | Untested | Untested | Untested

 On Firefox, the audio doesn't play in sync or at all on BPMs > 60.
 I really don't know how to fix this issue, so a pull request would be greatly appreciated!
 Any comments can be made on the relevant issue.
+See [Issue #4](https://github.com/Vernalhav/levada/issues/4)
 On iOS, both in Safari and in Chrome, the grid is not aligned properly and the sound is not playing correctly at all.
+See [Issue #4](https://github.com/Vernalhav/levada/issues/4) and [Issue #5](https://github.com/Vernalhav/levada/issues/5)
 Feel free to test this in other browsers and update this README :)

 # Project Structure